 Tideways attempts to assign each request a transaction name, a name that represents the operation, endpoint, controller that is executed.
 Ideally each block of code that performs a dedicated function in your project has its unique transaction name, so that the performance across many requests executed the same block of code can be aggregated and compared over time.
 This includes dedicated request counts, response times and error-rates per transaction.

-If you don’t do this, then every transaction will automatically get the name 'default' in version 4, and the last two parts of
+By default every transaction will automatically get the name last two parts of

 SCRIPT_FILENAME (for example

-If you are using an MVC framework with controllers and actions, then a separation into the controller class and action method names for the transaction names yields much better results.
-Look at PHP-Extensions-API-Calls to detect Transaction Names in your application code.
+If you are using a currently unsupported MVC framewor, then a programmatic separation into the controller class and action method names for the transaction names yields much more insights than the script name based naming.
+See docs on the programmatic Transaction API to manually set transaction names in your application code.

-After you have started using transaction names based on framework or manual support, you can go one step further and configure human readable name for all transactions or just for the ones which you care about the most.
+After you have started using transaction names based on framework or manual support, you can go one step further and set a human readable name for all transactions or just for the ones which you care about the most.

 Or in the transaction detail page:

 Click the configure transaction (pencil) icon, at the far right-hand side of the transaction which you want to nameFigure 1.
 View the list of transactions under the project’s settings